JtBryant96/Rule1cBot/README.md

 # Rule1cBot
-Bot script designed to help enfoce rule 1c on r/ddlc
+Bot script designed to help enforce rule 1c on r/ddlc

 **Known issues:**
 * If a user deletes their own post it will  still count against their cap